Chainsaw: Working techniques

+Cutting

+Chainsaws with specially designed bar-and-chain combinations have been developed as tools for use in chainsaw art and chainsaw mills.
+Specialized chainsaws are used for cutting concrete during construction developments.
+Chainsaws are sometimes used for cutting ice; for example, ice sculpture and winter swimming in Finland.

 As a sawmill

 When fastened into a special guide frame, a chainsaw can be used as a portable sawmill to cut bulk wood into planks or boards.
 Such usage is called a chainsaw mill or Alaskan sawmill.

-Cutting stone, concrete, and brick
+Cutting stone, concrete,Ice, and brick

 Special chainsaws can cut concrete, brick, and natural stone.
 These use similar chains to ordinary chainsaws, but with cutting edges embedded with diamond grit.
 They may use gasoline or hydraulic power, and the chain is lubricated with water, because of high friction and to remove stone dust.
 The machine is used in construction, for example, in cutting deep, square holes in walls or floors, in stone sculpture for removing large chunks of stone during pre-carving, by fire departments for gaining access to buildings, and in restoration of buildings and monuments for removing parts with minimal damage to the surrounding structure.
 More recently, concrete chainsaws with electric motors of 230 volts have also been developed.

 Because the material to be cut is not fibrous, much less kickback occurs.
 So, the most-used method of cutting is plunge-cutting, by pushing the tip of the blade into the material.
 With this method, square cuts as small as the blade width can be achieved.
 Pushback can occur if a block shifts when nearly cut through and pinches the blade, but overall, the machine is less dangerous than a wood-cutting chainsaw.